mrdbourke/cs329s-ml-deployment-tutorial/README.md

 ## What will I end up with?

-If you go through the steps below without fail, you should end up with a Streamlit-powered web application for classifying images of food (deployed on Google Cloud if you want).
+If you go through the steps below without fail, you should end up with a Streamlit-powered web application (Food Vision 👁🍔) for classifying images of food (deployed on Google Cloud if you want).

+TODO: gif here for demo, plus gifs are cool

 ## What do I need?